-A new library building was constructed adjacent to the park in 2010 on the former cattle market west of the 1938

-Carnegie Library.
-The landscaping around the library included crazy-paving linking the new library to the old library and Memorial Avenue Gardens.
+A new library building was constructed adjacent to the park in 2010 on the former cattle market west of the 1938 Carnegie Library.
+The landscaping around the library included crazy-paving, linking the new library to the old library and Memorial Avenue Gardens.

-The facilities within the 'Canch Park' were comprehensively refurbished between 2010 and 2011 with over two million pounds of funding provided by European Regional Development Fund, Environment included the installation of a new water splash pool replacing the former paddling pool, new play equipment and surfacing to the children's play areas, a skate park and Adizone with outdoor gym equipment.
-The works also included infrastructure improvements to the park with new entrances, improved footpaths and waterways, landscaping, bridges and a piazza seating area behind the former library building.
+The facilities within the 'Canch Park' were comprehensively refurbished between 2010 and 2011 with over two million pounds of funding provided by European Regional Development Fund, Environment Agency and Bassetlaw District Council.
+Works included the installation of a new water splash pool replacing the former former library building.
 A new entrance and railings added in the south east corner and a new pond created to the north of the former library and museum.